hl395/Bert_Ontology/README.md

 ```

 The usage of parameters can be referred at the vanilla BERT GitHub page.

-To pre-training the downloaded BERT with our own corpus, run `python run_pretraining.py`.
+To pre-training the downloaded BERT with our own corpus, run the script [kong_run_pretraining.sh](TestBert/kong_run_pretraining.sh) with command `qsub run_pretraining.sh`.
 After pre-training the BERT model, the obtained new model is saved to the output directory in “/path/to/pre_trained_model_directory” where the value of “FLAGS.output_dir.”

 Note that the obtained new model’s name could vary depends on the number of training steps are used.
 However, the model still consists of three files and checkpoint file.
 An example using the parameters above will generate a model with three files as follows: “model.ckpt-100000.meta”, “model.ckpt-100000.index”, and “model.ckpt-100000.data-00000-of-00001” with the same number 100000 in their names as it is the value used as the number of training steps.

 ### 4.3.
 Fine-tuning
 To fine-tune the obtained model from 4.2, we run [run_classifier_hao.py](TestBert/run_classifier_hao.py) with specifying the following required parameters: